Amaretto Liqueur 101: Recipes, Drinking Tips, and Brands

 Apricot kernels and peach stones have amygdalin, which can turn into cyanide if eaten too much.
 But these kernels are mixed with a lot of liquid, so it’s safe to drink.
 If you’re worried about it, you can always choose recipes with almond extract instead.

-Keyword alcohol, drinks, homemade, liqueur
+Keyword alcohol, amaretto liqueur, drinks, homemade liqueur, sweet liqueur

-How to drink amaretto liqueur
+How to drink

 Amaretto liqueur is versatile in its use.
 Its delicious flavor makes it a favorite not just in drinks, but also in desserts.
 Here are several enjoyable ways to appreciate amaretto, whether you’re savoring it solo or as part of a mixed drink.

-Neat or On the Rocks
+Neat or on the rocks

 • Neat: This means you can drink amaretto liqueur straight by pouring it into a small glass at room temperature.
 This way, you can fully enjoy its aroma and taste variations.